We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

-This is a great time to double-check that you've set-up a Google-based backup of everything.
-Again, it's in Settings and System, but tap Backup instead.
-Check that backup is on and that it's being done via your Google account.
-You can also see what's being backed up and then check that this has been done recently.
+This is a great time to double-check that you've set-up a Google-based backup of all the important data on your phone.
+You can access this feature in Settings and System under the Backup option.
+Check that the backup feature is enabled and is connected to your Google account.
+You can also see and change what data is being backed up as well as view when your latest backup was performed.

 Android makes it really simple to add your account details for other services.
 Just go to Settings, Users and Accounts and start adding accounts.
 You can have multiple Google accounts on a single phone, which is great for people who have a Gmail-based work email.
 You can add Twitter, Facebook, LinkedIn, WhatsApp or whatever other services you require.

 Sadly, Google isn't as good as Apple at making sure Android updates are enforced, with updates often being distributed by manufacturers or even telcos.
-This means you might not have the latest version, even if it's out and on the Google-made Pixel devices.
+This means you might not have the latest version, even if it's available on Google's own Pixel devices.

 That's because other manufacturers put their own spin on Android in terms of look and feel and even pre-loaded apps, so they may take some time to make the jump to new versions.

-It's super customisable.
-You can change the colours, the fonts, the wallpaper, even the keyboard.
-You can even get a custom version of what's known as a "launcher" and completely change the way you interface with your Android phone (save that for when you're a bit more expert with the OS, perhaps).
+You can change the colours, the fonts, the wallpaper and even the keyboard in Android.
+If you're really keen, you can even download a custom version of what's known as a "launcher" and completely change the way you interface with your Android phone.

 Check reviews, look at ratings and explore your options before you commit.
 Make sure that the app you're installing isn't a clone of a better known app, and pay attention to any permissions it asks for before you install.
 Android is very good at making sure you know what an app is going to do, but if you blithely click through you could be sharing details or access that you really don't want to.